 \section{Permutation (Problem \PPerm)}

-As already explained in \cref{prel:exp}, weighted permutation can be reduced to sorting random variates of the form $-\ln(r)/w_i$ where $r$ is a uniform random variate.
-The nice thing is that a lot is known about parallel sorting.
+As already explained in \cref{prel:exp}, weighted permutation can be reduced to sorting random variates of the form $-\ln(R)/w_i$, where $R$ is a uniform random variate.
+This is helpful because a lot is known about parallel sorting.
 The downside is that sorting may need superlinear work in the worst case.
 However, since we are sorting \emph{random} numbers, we may still get linear expected work.
-This is well known when sorting uniform random variates; \eg \cite[Theorem~5.9]{MehSan08}.
-The idea is to map the random variates in linear time to a small number of buckets such that the occupancy of a bucket is bounded by a binomial distribution with constant expectation.
-Then the buckets can be sorted using a comparison based algorithm without getting more than linear work in total.
+This is well-known when sorting uniform random variates; \eg Ref.~\cite[Theorem~5.9]{MehSanPar}.
+The idea is to do a linear-time mapping of the random variates to a small number of buckets such that the occupancy of a bucket has a binomial distribution with constant expectation.
+Then the buckets can be sorted using a comparison-based algorithm without getting more than linear work in total.
 Here we explain how to achieve the same for the highly skewed distribution needed for \PPerm.